1979 Thomas Cup: Qualification

-Panamerican zone

-Qualification (intra-zone) summary

 Political disputes played a significant role in the 1978–1979 Thomas Cup series.
-Though The People's Republic of China had been producing players of astonishing ability since the mid-1960s, its entry into the International Badminton Federation (now the Badminton World Federation) had been delayed for years over the Taiwan issue.
+Though the People's Republic of China had been producing players of astonishing ability since the mid-1960s, its entry into the International Badminton Federation (now the Badminton World Federation) had been delayed for years over the Taiwan issue.
 In 1978 the PRC took the step of fostering a rival international badminton organization and running its own version of a world championship (for individual players) in 1979.